 If you’re a teacher who already holds an education master’s degree, you don’t need to go through another master’s program to become licensed as an administrator.
-The principal’s license program will prepare you for the world of education administration.
+Our building level administrator license program will prepare you for a career as a school principal.

 This online program is designed for teachers who already hold a master’s degree in an area of education.
 Students without a master’s degree may pursue the license in conjunction with a master’s in educational administration and supervision.